fbpx

 CHAMONIX - ZERMATT CROSSING

 If the Haute Route by the glaciers is well known to mountaineers, hikers take a very different route.
-It is the version “by the paths”, which goes between 2000 and 3000m of altitude, in mid-mountains, on varied and non-glacial grounds.
+It is the “by the trail” version, which goes between 2000 and 3000m of altitude, in medium-altitude mountains, on diversified and non-glacial trails.

 Searching Availability...